node-projects/web-component-designer/README.md

 ### Adding another custom element

-Add the element you want to the `devDependencies` section of this project's `bower.json` file, then run `bower install`.
+Add the element you want to the `devDependencies` section of this project's `package.json` file, then run `npm install`.
 This element needs to use HTML Imports for it to work.
 If the import isn't of the form `element-name/element-name.html`, you'll have to hand craft `dumpImports()` in `code-view.html`.